ImperatorLang/basic-smart-contracts/doc/deploy-basic-minting-policy.md

 ~/wallets  : cardano-cli address key-hash --payment-verification-key-file owner-wallet.vkey --out-file owner-wallet.pkh
 ```

-The contents of your owner-wallet.pkh should now be a 64 byte hex, similar to but not identical to `d0a2d205e1533a972c9de30622bd1219ee2ab621ba665671038db79c`.
+The contents of your owner-wallet.pkh should now be a 56 byte hex, similar to but not identical to `d0a2d205e1533a972c9de30622bd1219ee2ab621ba665671038db79c`.
-All wallets have their own unique key hash
+All wallets have their own unique public key hash

 ## Serialize minting policy script
 Time has come to build your unique minting policy.
 This is accomplished with the following command.